 - Give three examples of diet culture.

-- Recognize how diet culture can harm children with feeding differences and challenges, in all body sizes.
+- Recognize how diet culture and weight bias or fat phobia can harm children with feeding differences and challenges, in all body sizes.

 - Offer alternatives to the words “obese” and “underweight” when describing children.

-- Recognize when a parent’s fatphobia and diet culture are an obstacle to responsive feeding and list three strategies for reframing this conversation.
+- Recognize when a parent’s fatphobia and internalized diet culture are an obstacle to responsive feeding.

-Certificates of attendance verify 1.5 hours of continuing education for SLPs and OTs.
+Certificates of attendance verify 1 hour of continuing education for RDs, SLPs and OTs.
 Check with your professional organization’s licensing bodies to determine exactly what may be accepted for you:

 This course counts towards ASHA professional development hour requirements, and does not require pre-approval.
 Please keep your certificate as proof of attendance as it is not submitted to ASHA’s CEU registry.
 Please check with your state certification board for any additional requirements for state licensure, as they all differ.
 ASHA professional development information